IBM/ibm_zosmf/docs/source/roles/zmf_workflow_complete.rst

 -----

 .. note::
-   - Submitting z/OSMF workflows found on Ansible control node is currently not supported.
+   - Submitting a z/OSMF workflow found on Ansible control node is currently not supported.

+   - Only automated steps are supported when starting a z/OSMF workflow.